jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

 }
 ```

-In addition to checking the state of a stream, you can also clear the error state flags using the `clear()` function, and set them using the `setstate()` function.
+In addition to checking the state of a stream, you can also clear the error state flags using the `clear()` function and set them using the `setstate()` function.

 __Stream manipulators__ are special functions that modify the behavior of streams.
 For example, `std::endl` is a manipulator that inserts a newline character and flushes the output buffer.
-We can also use manipulators like `std::setw` to set the width of the output, `std::setprecision` to set the precision of floating-point numbers, and `std::fixed` to display floating-point numbers in fixed notation.
-Full list of manipulators can be found [here](https://en.cppreference.com/w/cpp/io/manip).
+We can also use manipulators like `std::setw` to set the width of the output, `std::setprecision` to set the precision of floating-point numbers, and `std::fixed` to display floating-point numbers in a fixed notation.
+The full list of manipulators can be found [here](https://en.cppreference.com/w/cpp/io/manip).

-There are examples of a few:
+Here are examples of a few:
 ```cpp
 std::cout << std::setw(10) << std::left << "Top left" << std::setw(26) << std::right << "Top right" << std::endl;
 std::cout << std::setw(10) << std::left << "Bottom left" << std::setw(25) << std::right << "Bottom right" << std::endl;